 - 227 grams (8-oz block) cream cheese softened

 - 2 large eggs whites and yolks separated

 - 80 grams granulated sugar approximately 6 1/2 tbsp

 - 2 tbsp lemon juice

-- 200 ml milk (I did it with skim milk, but I think it should also work with low fat or whole)
+- 200 ml skim milk I made it with skim milk, but I think it should also work with low fat or whole

 All images and content are © Kirbie's Cravings.